 Anxiety and Setbacks

 What are setbacks with anxiety and why do we have them?

 A setback is not to be confused with feeling a little up and down throughout recovery; this is normal.
 I went from having no good days to having good and bad days.
 I was very happy with this as it proved to me that I was moving forward.

 Setbacks with anxiety are all part of the process

 These were just some of the statements that had me worrying again and trying to think, fight and scramble my way back to how I felt the week before.
-I was back to ‘googling’ symptoms, filling myself with self-pity.
+I was back to ‘googling’ symptoms, worrying and filling myself with self-pity.
 I had basically returned to the full anxiety cycle – but why?
 Because for some stupid reason I thought I could crack it in a few weeks and that all these years of suffering through a lack of understanding would simply disappear.

 So, what did I learn?